topquark22/morseR24/CODE_OF_CONDUCT.md

 For answers to common questions about this code of conduct, see the FAQ at https://www.contributor-covenant.org/faq.
 Translations are available at https://www.contributor-covenant.org/translations.

+# Usage restrictions

+This software contains the ability to transmit chess coordinates to a remot device.
+We strongly condemn cheating in chess.
+Do not use this software as part of a chess-cheating device.